10 Best Hikes in Banff National Park: Top Trails You Can’t Miss

 1. Plain of Six Glaciers Trail

-After traversing about 5.3 km (3.3 mi), you will arrive at a tea house that overlooks all six of the striking glaciers that this trail gets its name from.
+After hiking 5.3 km (3.3 mi), a cozy tea house awaits, providing a view of the six majestic glaciers that give the trail its name.

 About the Trail